Visit VanderhoofVanderhoof Tourism and Cultural Centre & Community Museum

 The Vanderhoof Community Museum rests on a historic site showcasing beautifully restored buildings from the early 1900s.
 On site you can find a restaurant, gift shop, expansive heritage park and look out.
-Step back in time through thought-provoking displays and guided tours (tours available early May to late September) as you immerse yourself in the storied past of Vanderhoof learning how the community was shaped to what it is today.
+Step back in time through thought-provoking displays and guided tours from May-September and then upon request ( weather permitting) to October. as you immerse yourself in the storied past of Vanderhoof learning how the community was shaped to what it is today.
 The District of Vanderhoof operates the historic site in partnership with the Nechako Valley Historical Society.

 Take a StrollHeritage Trail

 On site you will find the wooded Heritage Nature Trail, included in the Vanderhoof Community Trails & Tours Guide booklet available at the Visitor Centre.
 Interpretive signs point out interesting historical and ecological facts along the over 1 km walking trail that circles the museum grounds.
 The trail passes through the forest and along Stoney Creek, an important traditional area for the local Saik’uz First Nation.